Train Regression Neural Networks Using Regression Learner App

 The models with the two features removed perform comparably to the models with all predictors.
 The models predict no better using all the predictors compared to using only a subset of them.
 If data collection is expensive or difficult, you might prefer a model that performs satisfactorily without some predictors.

 Select the best model in the Models pane and view the residuals plot.
-On the Regression Learner tab, in the Plots section, click Residuals and select Validation Data.
+On the Regression Learner tab, in the Plots section, click the arrow to open the gallery, and then click Residuals (Validation) in the Validation Results group.
 The residuals plot displays the difference between the predicted and true responses.
 To display the residuals as a line graph, in the Style section, choose Lines.

 Under X-axis, select the variable to plot on the x-axis.
 Choose the true response, predicted response, record number, or one of your predictors.